In December 2016, Lance came out on Facebook and has been “talking ever since.” God led Lance to both come out and stay in the LDS Church.

 Although I have addressed this post mostly to friends and family members of people experiencing SSA, I want to recognize that some readers may experience same-sex attraction.
 I feel that Lance’s blog, his own story*, and the Church’s resources will be most helpful to them.

 1. It is possible to be gay and part of the LDS community.

-Before Lance, I had only known “coming out” as a Mormon to mean one thing: my friend felt ready to embrace who he/she is, ready to tell the world, and ready to leave the Mormon Church in order to embrace his/her new life fully.
+Before Lance, I had only known “coming out” as a Latter-day Saint to mean one thing: my friend felt ready to embrace who he/she is, ready to tell the world, and ready to leave the Church in order to embrace his/her new life fully.
 Lance, however, came out on Facebook in December 2016 as a part of the #LighttheWorld challenge.

 I remember reading his post and then re-reading it.
 Maybe it seemed intuitive to everyone else who read the post, but I asked myself, “So he’s doing it?
 He’s coming out and he’s still Mormon?”
 I felt both in awe and confused, that a man could both embrace his true attraction and also withhold his potential for love and intimacy in favor of an LDS lifestyle.